-There have been many cases where large parts of the liver are surgically removed, yet within a year or so the organ has regrown to its original size with no loss of function or abilities.
+There have been reports of cases where large parts of the liver are surgically removed, yet within a year or so the organ has regrown to its original size with no loss of function or abilities.
 Liver regeneration amazes clinicians all the time.

 This means if we can successfully treat the disease, there’s hope for recovery.

 It looks like a large, red/brown mass and is attached to the gallbladder.
 Though it may be hard to tell upon examination, it’s comprised of several sections called hepatic lobes.It’s purchased from a pet store, grocery store, or even online.
 Except it’s not found on the shelf.
 It comes in a different format:

 The liver is an amazing organ.
-In fact, it’s been said that it performs over 1,000 different tasks all of which could not be carried out else where and are vital to life.
+In fact, it’s been said that it performs over 1,000 different tasks all of which could not be carried out elsewhere and are vital to life.
 To list all of the functions it performs, would fill an entire book.
 But it’s important for you to understand what it does in the general sense if you hope to prevent liver disease or treat it.